nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the patient will be removed i.e. adding of tags is not cumulative.
 * You can remove all the patient’s tags by typing `t/` without specifying any tags after it.